Inquiry Question

 Yeasts are unicellular eukaryotes that belong to the kingdom Fungi.
 Humans have used yeast in fermentation reactions - to produce bread, beer and wine (hence, they are also called Baker's yeast or Brewer's yeast).

 A micrograph of fission yeast (left) and budding yeast (right).
 The cells have been stained with a dye to show the positions of the nuclei during cell division.
-In fission yeast, the cytoplasm is partitioned in the middle of the cell (after the nuclei’s separation) to form equally-sized daughter cells.
-In budding yeast, cytoplasmic partitioning is unequal, producing a mother cell and a bud.
+In fission yeast (left), the cytoplasm is partitioned in the middle of the cell (after the nuclei's separation) to form equally sized daughter cells.
+In budding yeast (right, cytoplasmic partitioning is unequal, producing a mother cell and a bud.
 Image credit: Tang, Z. I. (2010) The Domino and Clock Models of Cell Cycle Regulation.
 Nature Education 3(9):56

 Sporulation in fungi: asexual and sexual reproduction

 Both unicellular and multicellular fungi can reproduce by producing spores.
 This process is called sporulation.
-Some fungi produce spores when conditions are harsh, for example, nutrient scarcity.
-When favourable conditions return, the spores will germinate to produce the adult organism.
+Some fungi produce spores when conditions are harsh, such as nutrient scarcity.
+When favourable conditions return, the spores germinate to produce the adult organism.

 Sporulation in yeast

 When conditions are unfavourable, budding yeast undergoes a type of cell division known as meiosis.
-During this process, the cell’s genome is altered slightly.
-Furthermore, four daughter cells are formed – each daughter cell has half the number of chromosomes as the parental cell (haploid) they originated from.
+During this process, the cell's genome is altered slightly.
+Furthermore, four daughter cells are formed - each daughter cell has half the number of chromosomes as the parental cell (haploid) from which they originated.
 Each of the four daughter cells becomes a spore.
 Spore cells do not grow or undertake normal metabolic activities.
 When conditions become favourable again, the spores germinate.
 Two spore cells fuse to form a fertilised cell (this restores the chromosome number).
 Since sporulation is associated with fertilisation, this type of reproduction is sexual.
-The mixing of the DNA from the different cells during fertilisation enhances the genetic diversity of the progeny.
+Mixing the DNA from the different cells during fertilisation enhances the genetic diversity of the progeny.

 Sporulation in multicellular fungi - asexual and sexual cycles